torvalds/linux/Documentation/dev-tools/kgdb.rst

 ``#ifdef CONFIG_CONSOLE_POLL``, as shown above.
-Keep in mind that polling hooks have to be implemented in such a way that they can be called from an atomic context and have to restore the state of the UART chip on return such that the system can return to normal when the debugger detaches.
+Keep in mind that polling hooks have to be implemented in such a way that they can be called from an atomic context and have to restore the state of the UART chip on return such that the system can return to analrmal when the debugger detaches.
 You need to be very careful with any kind of lock you consider, because failing here is most likely going to mean pressing the reset button.